Secret references

 Azure Key Vault secretname my-secret

-AWS Secrets Manager secretname / ARN (*) my-secret / arn:aws:secretsmanager:REGION:ACCOUNT:secret:ID
+AWS Secrets Manager secretname my-secret

 Google Secret Manager secretname my-secret